mariadb-developers/docker-operator/README.md

     mariadb-operator-db9bb8b74-68xhq                    1/1     Running   0          4m31s
     mariadb-operator-webhook-555dc947cd-nvvgj           1/1     Running   0          4m31s

+Make sure all containers report `READY` status before proceeding to the next step.

 (10) You should now have a fully running Kubernetes Cluster with a MariaDB database environment.
-To install the application run:
+To install the [PhotoPrism](https://docs.photoprism.app/) application run:

     make install-photo-pvc